Deciding which country is your favorite is a little like answering which child is your favorite.

 Please remember that no one can do everything, but everyone can do something.
 Even $10 or $20 can do a lot of good.

 2. Visit Guatemala

-Your tourism dollars will help revitalize the economy so that the country is stronger than ever before.
+Your tourism dollars while in Guatemala will help revitalize the economy so that the country is stronger than ever before.

 3. Spread the word

-Share campaigns you've donated to, tell your friends about how to help, or share a pretty picture portraying Guatemala in a different light.
+Share campaigns you've donated to, tell your friends about how to help, or share a pretty picture or article like this one portraying Guatemala in a different light.